jemmy512/book-notes/Cpp/inside-the-cpp-object-model.md

 ## 3.3 Access of Data Member
 1. Static Data Member:
     1. Each member's access permission and class association is maintained without incurring any space or runtime overhead either in the individual class object or in the static data member itself.
     2. A single instance of each class static data member is stored within the data segment of the program.
-Each reference to the static member is internally translated to be a direct reference of that single extern instance, this is the only case in the language where the access of a member through a pointer and through an object are exactly equivalent in terms of the instructions actually executed.
+Each reference to the static member is internally translated to be a direct reference of that single extern instance, **this is the only case in the language where the access of a member through a pointer and through an object are exactly equivalent in terms of the instructions actually executed**.
     3. No mater static member is an inherited member of a complex inheritance hierarchy, there is still only a single instance of the member within the program, an its access is direct.
     4. When static data member is invocated by a function, the Standard C++ explicitly require the function should be evaluated, although no use is made of its result.
         ```C++